rossorilo/Portfolio/_portfolio/01-spiritengineering.md

 - Dynamometer
 - Variable Frequency Drives, and more

-I acquired signals via a National Instruments DAQ which were pre-processed through Combustion Analysis software.
+I acquired signals via a National Instruments DAQ which were pre-processed through Analysis software.
 I took snapshots of engine operation with our test-cell data system and managed the subsequent data pipeline.

 <img src="/assets/images/portfolio_testcelloperation.jpg" alt="Test Cell Operation">

-## Data & Coding Specialist

-I improved the function of the data pipeline by streamlining the test cell/server/client operation.

-I developed a terminal program using Python to automate the data conversion process, outputting data files in multiple formats to be further analyzed.
-This automation reduced processing time by more than x5, allowing more capacity for in-depth testing.

-I developed a simple thermodynamic stability model with Python in order to estimate the heat rejection ability of the engine heads.

-My team regularly met to discuss theoretical and fundamental problems, where I verified or refuted hypotheses by analyzing and visualizing our data.

 ## Testing